information-sharing-networks/signals/README.md

 }
 ```

-- 1: **System provided usually** The signal provider (all signals are contributed into an [Information Sharing Network (ISN)](https://github.com/information-sharing-networks/.github/blob/main/glossary.md#information-sharing-network-isn) by a site on behalf of an organisation)
+- 1: **System provided usually** The signal provider (all signals are contributed into an [Information Sharing Network (ISN)](https://github.com/information-sharing-networks/.github/blob/main/glossary.md#information-sharing-network-isn) information exchange infrastructure by a site on behalf of an organisation)
 - 2: **System provided** The instant in time a signal is published into an ISN
 - 3: **System provided** A unique identifier which makes this signal distinct
 - 4: **System provided** A unique identifier which lets all actors using and adding to a signal understand they are operating on the same signal (traces through workflows)